 All the different mountains in and outside Karamoja can be hiked but the most common hikes are to Lamoj mountains.
 It takes about 4 hours to hike and to start early morning before the heat picks up.

 Nature walks are available and they take 2 hours (Narus valley from Apoka tourism center) which is 5km.
 One can take 6 hours to Namamukweny valley for the beautiful scenery.

 The Karamoja region has rich cultures of the Karimajong and Ik tribe.
 The Ik tribe is the most isolated tribes in Uganda living on top of Morungole Mountain.
 It is an extremely strenuous all day hike to visit this endangered people group.
 They are largely peaceful hunter-gatherers who have retreated to the mountains for protection from the neighboring cattle-raiding tribes.

-A visit to the Karimajong homesteads will give you a glimpse into their pastoral lifestyles, partake of the food, join the dancing, and purchase the crafts like knives, arrows, jewelry, and stools.
-They have the largest manyatta homestead in East Africa.
+A visit to the Karimajong homesteads will give you a glimpse into their pastoral lifestyles, partake of the food, join the dancing, and purchase the crafts like knives, arrows, jewellery, and stools.

 Routes to Kidepo Valley National Park